abrl91/abrl91/README.md

 I am also a blog writter: https://syntactic-sugar.netlify.app/

-Recently, returned to a childhood hobby and started learning to play the piano again 🎹
+Recently, I returned to a childhood hobby and started learning to play the piano again 🎹

 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].